Kluvens/Computer-Science/Networking/application-layer.md

 - many other objects including photos

 Non-persistent HTTP (HTTP 1.0): response time
+- at most one object sent over TCP connection and then the connection is closed
 - one RTT to initiate TCP connection
 - one RTT for HTTP request and first few bytes of HTTP response to return
 - file transmission time
-- overall non-persistent HTTP response time = 2RTT + file transmission time
+- overall non-persistent HTTP response time (every connection) = 2RTT + file transmission time
+- one TCP connection to fetch one web resource
+- multiple TCP slow-start phases (Non-persistent means you're establishing a new connection for each HTTP request.
+A TCP connection always starts in slow-start.
+So naturally if each request requires a new connection, and each connection starts in slow-start, then non-persistent will result in multiple slow-start phases.)

 ![image](https://user-images.githubusercontent.com/95273765/196856410-90b23b58-2c08-434c-b163-5afd85f0596f.png)